motional/motional-prediction-devkit/README.md

 ├── map*                    - Map API.
 This dir is self-contained and can be migrated to your own repo │   ├── nuplan_map
 │   │       ├── nuplan_map.py       - Main map API class
-│   │       ├── vector_map_utils.py - Main utils to get vector map features from the map
+│   │       ├── vector_map_utils.py - Main utils to get vector map features from the API
 ├── metric                  - Modularized evaluation metrics
 ├── model                   - Define motion forecasting models ├── training_engine         - Main pipeline of model training